Ultra-processed food

-An ultra-processed food (UPF) is a grouping of processed food characterized by relatively involved methods of production.
-There is no simple definition of UPF, but they are generally understood to be an industrial creation derived from natural food or synthesized from other organic compounds.
-The resulting products are designed to be highly profitable, convenient, and hyperpalatable, often through food additives such as preservatives, colourings, and flavourings.
-UPFs have often undergone processes such as moulding/extruding, hydrogenation, or frying.
+Ultra-processed foods (UPF) is a category of the nova classification that described a group of food that are typically industrially manufactured, generally derived from natural food or synthesized from other organic compounds.
+UPFs are typically formulated to be convenient, shelf-stable, and hyperpalatable, often through the use of food additives such as preservatives, emulsifiers, colourings, and flavourings.
+UPFs typically undergo processes such as moulding, extrusion, hydrogenation, or frying.
+There is currently no commonly accepted definition of ultra-processed food by codex alimentarius and food regulators such as the European Food Safety Authority.

-Ultra-processed foods first became ubiquitous in the 1980s, though the term "ultra-processed food" gained prominence from a 2009 paper by Brazilian researchers as part of the Nova classification system.
-In the Nova system, UPFs include most bread and other mass-produced baked goods, frozen pizza, instant noodles, flavored yogurt, fruit and milk drinks, diet products, baby food, and most of what is considered junk food.
+Ultra-processed foods first became ubiquitous in the global food systems starting in the 1980s, with the term "ultra-processed food" gaining prominence after a 2009 paper by Brazilian researchers as part of the Nova classification system.
+In the Nova system, UPFs include most industrially produced bread and other mass-produced baked goods, frozen pizza, instant noodles, flavored yogurt, fruit and milk drinks, diet products, baby food, and most of what is considered junk food.
+The category also includes infant formula and food for medicinal purposes.
 The Nova definition considers ingredients, processing, and how products are marketed; nutritional content is not evaluated.

 As of 2024, research into the effects of UPFs is rapidly evolving.
+As of 2026, there have been only few clinical trials which provide limited evidence for an adverse health impact of these foods.
+Epidemiological data suggest that consumption of ultra-processed foods is associated with non-communicable diseases and obesity.
+A 2024 meta-analysis published in The BMJ identified 32 studies that associated UPF with negative health outcomes, though it also noted a possible heterogeneity among sub-groups of UPF.
+The specific mechanism of the effects was not clear.
 Since the 1990s, UPF sales have consistently increased or remained high in most countries.
-While national data is limited, as of 2023, the United States and the United Kingdom lead the consumption rankings, with 58% and 57% of daily calories, respectively.
+As of 2023, the United States and the United Kingdom lead the consumption rankings, with 58% and 57% of daily calories, respectively.
 Consumption varies widely across countries, ranging from 25% to 35%.
 Chile, France, Mexico, and Spain fall within this range, while Colombia, Italy, and Taiwan have consumption levels of 20% or less.

-Epidemiological data suggest that consumption of ultra-processed foods is associated with non-communicable diseases and obesity.
-A 2024 meta-analysis published in The BMJ identified 32 studies that associated UPF with negative health outcomes, though it also noted a possible heterogeneity among sub-groups of UPF.
-The specific mechanism of the effects was not clear.

 Some authors have criticised the concept of "ultra-processed foods" as poorly defined, and the Nova classification system as too focused on the type rather than the amount of food consumed.
 Other authors, mostly in the field of nutrition, have been critical of the lack of attributed mechanisms for the health effects, focusing on how the current research evidence does not provide specific explanations for how ultra-processed food affects body systems.
+Other kinds of researchers have pointed to how ultraprocessed foods have beyond-human impacts, such as increases in food packaging, food waste, and other environmental impacts.